 - Memorialize the accounts on platforms such as Facebook and Instagram

-The social media platforms also allow you to download your data from the accounts and store it in Digital Vaults or a physical drive so that you can create a Social Media Legacy.
+The social media platforms also allow you to download your data from the accounts and store it in Digital Vaults or a physical drive to create a Social Media Legacy.

 Safeguard Your Social Media Assets

-While using social media accounts, the amount of information we share online is often overlooked.
-Your personal information such as your name, pictures, posts, and videos that are important to you, can be hacked and stolen.
-While alive, it is easier to get help to get back your information but dealing with a deceased person’s hacked account and data can be emotionally painful.
+While using social media accounts, the amount of information we share online goes unnoticed.
+Your personal information, such as your name, pictures, posts, and videos that are important to you, can be hacked and stolen.
+While alive, getting help to get back your information is more accessible, but dealing with a deceased person’s hacked account and data can be emotionally painful.

-Securing Social Media accounts is a priority both when you’re alive or even in the afterlife.
-Safeguard your Social Media accounts through a Social Media Will to protect your data and here’s how to do it:
+Securing Social Media accounts is a priority both when you’re alive and in the afterlife.
+Safeguard your Social Media accounts through a Social Media Will to protect your data, and here’s how to do it:

 - Make a Plan

-Making a plan for your social media accounts to protect your data might seem unimportant at first.
+Making a plan for your social media accounts to protect your data might initially seem unimportant.
 But it is a good idea to think about your final wishes and how you can protect your data after you pass away.
 So think of these questions:

 - What should I do with my accounts?
 Do I want to delete my accounts or let them live on forever?